Brandon Williams (politician): 2022

 On January 14, 2022, U.S. representative John Katko announced that he would not seek reelection in 2022, creating a vacancy.
 The contentious 2022 redistricting combined much of Katko's district with portions of a district represented by Claudia Tenney, whose district was divided.
 Tenney successfully ran in the new 24th district.
 Williams' home in Sennett lay in the 24th, two miles outside of the border of the 22nd; he chose to run in the 22nd, in part, to avoid a primary against Tenney.
 There is no legal requirement that a representative live within the district he represents, although the fact that he did not became a point of criticism.

-Williams had begun thinking about running for office during the COVID-19 pandemic, and began his campaign after Katko announced his retirement.
+Williams launched his campaign after Katko announced his retirement.
 He campaigned as a supporter of Trump and his America First agenda, a marked change from Katko, who had voted in favor of the second impeachment of Donald Trump.
-Williams was critical of Katko's bipartisanship, calling it "politics as usual" and labeled Katko a RINO.
+Williams was critical of Katko's bipartisanship and work across the aisle to accomplish legislative goals.
+Williams called it "politics as usual" and denigrated him as a RINO.
 Katko, while supporting other local Republicans, remained neutral in the primary.
 Katko supporters endorsed Steven Wells, a local party official who had lost to Tenney in the 2016 primary, and who was seen as the party's favorite.
 Wells was endorsed by House Republican Conference chair Elise Stefanik, while Williams was endorsed by the Conservative Party of New York.
-Campaign ads by the Republican Congressional Leadership Fund during the primary criticized Williams for living on a truffle farm, using the expensive gourmet ingredient to portray him as an out-of-touch elitist.
-Wells avoided debates and local media interviews, which may have contributed to his defeat.
-Williams' victory over Wells was described as an upset.
+Campaign ads by the Republican Congressional Leadership Fund during the primary labeled Williams as out of touch and elitist for his truffle farm because it's an expensive gourmet ingredient.
+Wells kept a low profile, which may have contributed to his defeat.
+Williams' victory over Wells in the primary was described as an upset.

-Williams faced Democratic nominee Francis Conole, also a U.S. Navy veteran, in the general election.
+In the general election, Williams faced Democratic nominee Francis Conole, also a U.S. Navy veteran.
 The race gained national attention.
 Politico and The New York Times both noted the race as particularly competitive.
-National PACs ran ads, including more ads drawing attention to truffles, from the Democratic House Majority PAC this time.
-Republican minority whip Steve Scalise visited Syracuse to fundraise for Williams, and Stefanik gave Williams her endorsement, while Katko continued to not endorse Williams.
-Debates between Williams and Conole were contentious, with both accusing the other of misrepresenting themselves and their opponent.
+National PACs ran ads, including the Democratic House Majority PAC drawing more attention to truffles.
+Top Republicans campaigned and fundraised for Williams, and Stefanik endorsed him.
+But Katko did not.
+Debates between Williams and Conole were contentious.
 Conole said that Williams did not know Central New York and that his self-descriptions as a "political outsider" were bogus.
 Williams said that Conole's 20-year military career left him ill-equipped to handle issues of the economy and private business.

 In the general election, Williams defeated Conole by a margin of 1.5%.